 The Most Expensive Chengdu Panda Tour – The Panda Hug

+Ever dream of holding pandas in China?
+This is your chance.
 A few blogger friends visited Chengdu just before we did, and had some awesome cuddly panda photos.
 The most coveted panda photo is one where you can sit on a bench next to a baby panda.
 Some sites call this a panda hug experience or baby panda holding.
 From what we heard, the experience lasts around 30 seconds, but many people claim it is only 10 seconds of real panda loving.
 It is just long enough for the visitor to sit on the bench next to the panda, smile for baby panda pictures, and move on.
+Yet, this Chengdu panda holding experience is coveted.

 Pros: You get an amazing baby panda photo to show off to friends on Facebook.
-And, who doesn’t love to see baby pandas playing with a side of panda hugs.
-The fee paid for the panda hug goes to support the panda research efforts and the panda sanctuary.
+And, who doesn’t love to see baby pandas playing with a side of panda hugs?
+The fee paid for the panda hug goes to support the panda research efforts and the Chengdu panda sanctuary.

 How to Book This Chengdu Panda Tour:

-- It’s better to book the Chengdu Panda Tour to the Dujiangyan Giant Panda Center, which is starts at about $50 per person.
+- It’s better to book the Chengdu Panda Tour to the Dujiangyan Giant Panda Center, which starts at about $50 per person.
 Click the “important info” tab.
-Then, choose the number of people and the “hold panda” option.
+Then, choose the number of people and the “hold panda” option, which will increase the price considerably.

 Book a Private Chengdu Panda Tour & Upgrade for the Panda Hug